 The two resorts we’ve visited are completely different one from another.
 The Constance has a more formal atmosphere and it’s quieter, while the Sugar Beach has a cool vibe going around, it’s more crowded (or at least that’s what we feel), can get noisy with children and it’s much more “young”.

-Both have some pros and cons: the Constance sometimes feels “too much” but trust us, you can easily get used to this while the Sugar Beach sometimes feels “too less” but this is well intentioned.
+Both have some pros and cons: Constance sometimes feels “too much” but trust us, you can easily get used to this while Sugar Beach sometimes feels “too less” but this is well-intentioned.